-The Oxford Italian Association was created by Professor John Woodhouse in June 1990 in order to celebrate the generous endowment by the Agnelli Foundation, which re-established the defunct Chair of Italian.
-The Association was also meant to fill a need, never previously met in Oxford, for a local cultural association of people interested in any aspect of Italian life.
+The Oxford Italian Association was created by Professor John Woodhouse and Dorothy Rowe in June 1990 in order to celebrate the generous endowment by the Agnelli Foundation, which re-established the Chair of Italian.
+The Association was also meant to fill a need, never previously met in Oxford, for a local cultural association of people interested in all aspects of Italian life.
 A knowledge of Italian is not necessary, and members are typically people who are fond of Italian language and literature, art and music, Italian food and wine; people who like visiting the country, or speaking and learning Italian; people of Italian nationality, and students living in the area.

 TOIA meetings and events are usually conducted in English.
-One of our aims is social contact, and we almost always serve refreshments at our meetings to encourage members to get to know each other.
-For those who like to speak and hear the Italian language, and for learners at various levels who seek practice, we organise discussion evenings entirely in Italian.
+One of our aims is social contact, and we almost always serve wine and soft drinks at our meetings to encourage members to get to know each other.